Dr. Eric Cerre’s Extraordinary Pain Relief

 Plantar fasciitis is a condition that affects about two million people in America.
 One million of those with plantar fasciitis seek primary care from physicians and foot specialists each year due to the debilitating pain caused by the condition.

 While many people associate plantar fasciitis with having a bad heel, the problem usually arises from the calf muscles.
-In this post, we explore five calf trigger points that may contribute to your heel pain.
+This post explores five calf trigger points that may contribute to your heel pain.
 But first:

-The plantar fascia is a thick band of tissue running across the bottom of the foot, responsible for providing support to the arch of the foot.
+The plantar fascia is a thick band of tissue running across the bottom of the foot, responsible for supporting the arch of the foot.
 It connects with your calf muscles in the calcareous heel bone.
 When too much pressure is put on your calves, they pull the calcareous heel bone, pulling the plantar fascia, which causes pain and discomfort along the bottom of your heel.

-While research on the exact causes of plantar fasciitis is still undergoing, strong signs point towards you getting the condition if you:
+While research on the exact causes of plantar fasciitis is still ongoing, strong signs point towards you getting the condition if you:

 • Are overweight and obese